Filter by Category

 with Eric Serritella

-This two-day weekend workshop will combine instructor demonstration and student hands-on participation to create birch bark from clay.
+Join us for a two-day weekend workshop that will combine instructor demonstration and student hands-on participation to create birch bark from clay.
 Eric will share a wealth of clay techniques to make realistic bark baskets and vessels.
 Students will try the techniques on a small piece to keep.
 In addition to birch bark creation, Eric will emphasize sculptural elements, ways of seeing as an artist, and anecdotally share his experiences making, marketing and selling wheel thrown and hand-built works in clay.

 Students will leave with knowledge on how to: